oliviervroom/realestate_predictor/README.md

 To get started with your project, you'll first need to install the dependencies with:

 ```
-> Make a new terminal
+> Make a new terminal!
 cd realestate_predictor/Frontend

 npm install --legacy-peer-deps